 Next, we want to select which type of encoder we are using.
 This will then display the information you will need to put into your encoding software, in Step 3.

-Two encoders we recommend are Adobe Flash and Wirecast.
+Two encoders we recommend are OBSStudio and Wirecast.

 Wirecast is a paid-for encoding software that is feature-rich and is very powerful, including lots of graphics for your broadcast.